ispuman/pancakes-ip/README-Iskren-updates.md

     or delivered (see 09).
 This can be improved upon with a maximum of 4 orders per disciple, for example (ConcurrentHashMap<Disciple, ArrayList<Order>> discipleOrders), with adding of additional business logic for distinguishing between different disciple's orders and storing them in ArrayList for chronological order.
+12. Concurrency test for Order DO and Disciple client (it's exactly the same test, just different implementation) - using CyclicBarrier, when all 10 orders are created (virtual threads) then simultaneously for every order are added (and removed) pancakes.
+When all the operations have finished (CountDownLatch), it is checked for every order (disciple) that it has the correct number of pancakes.